Colonial New England's history is easily visible to history-loving guests.

-The Freedom Trail is wonderful for people who love to walk through a handsome, dynamic city while visiting legendary historic sites, with plenty of leisure to browse.
-The Trail is a 2.5-mile walking trail through Boston that leads to 16 significant historic sites.
-Best in the warmer weather, the Trail is interesting for people of all ages, although strollers may be helpful for younger children.
-The Trail begins at the Boston Common – a large park that was once the grazing area for livestock -- and a red-brick path guides walkers the entire way.
-Sites on the Trail all played prominent roles in the events that shaped America.
-They include the State House, Park Street Church, Granary Burying Ground, King's Chapel, Boston Latin School, Old Corner Book Store, Old South Meeting House, Old State House, Site of the Boston Massacre, Faneuil Hall, Paul Revere House, The Old North Church, USS Constitution, and Bunker Hill Monument.
+The Freedom Trail is a 2.5-mile walking trail through Boston that leads to 16 historic sites where the American Revolution was fought or hatched in the New England colonies.
+Kids are enthralled by the stories and the costumed guides.
+The Trail begins at Boston Common, a bright urban park, and a brick path guides walkers the entire way.
+Sites on the Trail include the Park Street Church, Granary Burying Ground, King's Chapel, Old Corner Book Store, Old State House, the site of the Boston Massacre, Faneuil Hall, Paul Revere House, The Old North Church, USS Constitution, and Bunker Hill Monument.

-Often referred to as "the cradle of Liberty," Faneuil Hall hosted America's first Town Meeting.
-This imposing structure is the place where the Sons of Liberty proclaimed their dissent against royal oppression.
-Faneuil Hall has served as an open forum meeting hall and marketplace for more than 250 years.
-Open daily, 9 a.m.-5 p.m. with historical talks every 30 minutes.
-Immediately next door to Faneuil Hall is Quincy Market, an indoor-outdoor mall with dozens of wonderful eateries to grab a snack, a cool drink, or a full meal.
-The market also includes plenty of gift shops and a steady drumbeat of street music and street theater.
-It is lots of fun after hours of ponderous historical study.
+Often referred to as "the cradle of Liberty," Faneuil Hall hosted America's first Town Meeting, where the Sons of Liberty proclaimed their dissent against royal oppression.
+This imposing building is open daily, hosting historical talks every 30 minutes.
+Next door is Quincy Market, an indoor-outdoor mall with dozens of gift shops, wonderful food stalls and restaurants, and a front seat to free street music and street theater.

 USS Constitution and USS Constitution Museum – Charlestown

-Even for people who have no special interest in naval history, the first view of the USS Constitution ("Old Ironsides"), docked at the Charlestown Navy Yard, is truly a thrill because of his antiquity, its grace, and its role in the fight for American independence.
-The USS Constitution Museum is only a few steps away from the ship.
-At the museum, interactive galleries take visitors on a 200-year voyage.
-Discover how Old Ironsides has remained undefeated since 1797; see how sailors climbed masts 200 feet in the air; learn how a wooden hull helped earn the nickname Old Ironsides.
-During the summer months USS Constitution makes several underway demonstrations in Boston Harbor.
-On those days she is open for limited tour hours.
-Check the ship's website for underway demonstration dates and times.
+The first view of the USS Constitution ("Old Ironsides"), docked at the Charlestown Navy Yard, is truly a thrill.
+At the USS Constitution Museum, only a few steps from the ship, galleries take visitors on a 200-year voyage into the heart of the New England colonies.
+See how sailors climbed masts 200 feet in the air; learn how the ship earned its nickname.
+During summer, USS Constitution takes short cruises in Boston Harbor.
+On those days she is open for limited tours.
+Check the ship's website for “underway demonstrations.”

-The African Meeting House and Abiel Smith School on Beacon Hill, located in what once was the heart of Boston's African American community, remain a showcase of black community organization and enduring testimony to black craftsmanship.
-Once a church, a school, and a vital community meeting place, the African Meeting House is open to the public.
-The Abiel Smith School, the nation's first public school for African American children, currently houses a first-class exhibit space and the museum store.
-Hours of operation vary; it is best to call ahead before visiting.
+The African Meeting House and Abiel Smith School on Beacon Hill, located in the old heart of Boston's African American community, remain a showcase of black community life and history.
+Once a church, a school, and a meeting hall, the African Meeting House is open to the public.
+The Abiel Smith School, the nation's first public school for African American children, houses a first-class exhibit space and the museum store.
+Hours of operation vary; call ahead before visiting.

 Minute Man National Historical Park – Lexington, Concord, Lincoln

 On April 19, 1775, the American Revolution began at Lexington and Concord with a clash of arms known as "the shot heard round the world."
-At Minute Man National Historical Park the opening battle of the American Revolution is brought to life as visitors explore the battlefields and witness the American revolutionary spirit through the writings of the Concord authors.
-The park is located 22 miles outside of Boston within the towns of Lexington, Lincoln, and Concord.
-A great time to plan a visit is Patriot's Day, in mid-April (April 21, 2008), a Massachusetts state holiday commemorating the opening battle of the Revolutionary War.
-The weekend is celebrated with parades, a historical reenactment at Lexington Green, commemorative events at North Bridge and along the Battle Road.
+At Minute Man National Historical Park Minute Man National Historical Park, visitors re-live the opening battle of the American Revolution at the battlefields and through exhibits.
+The park is 22 miles from Boston within the towns of Lexington, Lincoln, and Concord.
+Plan a visit for Patriot's Day, in mid-April.
+The day includes a fantastic reenactment at the Lexington Green, parades of Minute Men and Redcoats, and demonstrations at North Bridge and Battle Road.

 Concord Museum – Concord

-Renowned as the site of the battle that began the American Revolution and as the home of the most original thinkers and writers of the American literary renaissance, the town of Concord has played a remarkable part in the history of New England and the nation.
-The Concord Museum is the one place where all of Concord' s past is brought to life through a historical collection including the famed Revere lantern, literary treasures such as Emerson's study and Thoreau' s desk, Concord-made clocks, silver and furniture -- all in self-touring galleries with hands-on family activities.
+Concord was home of the most original thinkers and writers of the American literary Renaissance.
+The Concord Museum is the one place where all of Concord's past is brought to life through a historical collection including the famed Revere lantern, literary treasures such as Emerson's study and Thoreau's desk, Concord-made clocks, silver and furniture -- all in self-touring galleries with hands-on activities for kids.

 National Heritage Museum – Lexington

-Because of its location in Lexington, the National Heritage Museum is able to tell the story of the American Revolution in the place where it all began.
-Paul Revere's midnight ride went right past the museum's doorstep.
+Paul Revere's midnight ride went right past the doorstep of the place where the National Heritage Museum is housed.
 This mid-sized museum is open daily and admission is free.
-A new long-term exhibition, "Sowing the Seeds of Liberty: Lexington and the American Revolution," presents new perspectives on the part played by ordinary people in shaping historical events at Lexington's Battle Green on April 19, 1775.
-From May to October, a Liberty Ride bus originates at the museum and conducts an informative 90-minute tour of the Lexington-Concord area.
+An exhibition, "Sowing the Seeds of Liberty: Lexington and the American Revolution," describes the part played by ordinary people in shaping historical events at Lexington's Battle Green on April 19, 1775.
+From May to October, a Liberty Ride bus leaves the museum for 90-minute tours of the Lexington-Concord area.